danstocker-legacy/evan/README.md

 - Event bubbling
 - Delegation (capturing closer to the root than the actually observed node)
 - Broadcasting (triggering many subscribed paths at once)
 - Evented behavior to be assigned to classes and instances.
-Most of the event management will be done though this, as the tutorial below shows.
+Most of the event management will be done through this, as the tutorial below illustrates.

 Tutorial
 --------